History of Myanmar: Crisis and the 1988 Uprising

 Ne Win retired as president in 1981, but remained in power as Chairman of the BSPP until his sudden unexpected announcement to step down on 23 July 1988.
 In the 1980s, the economy began to grow as the government relaxed restrictions on foreign aid, but by the late 1980s falling commodity prices and rising debt led to an economic crisis.
 This led to economic reforms in 1987–1988 that relaxed socialist controls and encouraged foreign investment.
 This was not enough, however, to stop growing turmoil in the country, compounded by periodic "demonetisation" of certain bank notes in the currency, the last of which was decreed in September 1987, wiping out the savings of the vast majority of people.

 In September 1987, Burma's de facto ruler U Ne Win suddenly cancelled certain currency notes, which caused a great down-turn in the economy.
 The main reason for the cancellation of these notes was superstition on U Ne Win's part, as he considered the number nine his lucky number—he only allowed 45 and 90 kyat notes, because these were divisible by nine.
 Burma's admittance to Least Developed Country status by the UN the following December highlighted its economic bankruptcy.

 Triggered by brutal police repression of student-led protests causing the death of over a hundred students and civilians in March and June 1988, widespread protests and demonstrations broke out on 8 August throughout the country.
 The military responded by firing into the crowds, alleging Communist infiltration.
 Violence, chaos and anarchy reigned.
 Civil administration had ceased to exist, and by September of that year, the country was on the verge of a revolution.
 The armed forces, under the nominal command of General Saw Maung, staged a coup on 8 August to restore order.
-During the 8888 Uprising, as it became known, the military killed thousands.
+During the 8888 Uprising, as it became known, the military killed over 3,000 people.
 The military swept aside the Constitution of 1974 in favour of martial law under the State Law and Order Restoration Council (SLORC) with Saw Maung as chairman and prime minister.

 At a special six-hour press conference on 5 August 1989, Brig.
 Gen. Khin Nyunt, the SLORC Secretary 1, and chief of Military Intelligence Service (MIS), claimed that the uprising had been orchestrated by the Communist Party of Burma through its underground organisation.
 Although there had inevitably been some underground CPB presence as well as that of ethnic insurgent groups, there was no evidence of their being in charge to any extent.
 In fact, in March 1989, the CPB leadership was overthrown by a rebellion by the Kokang and Wa troops that it had come to depend on after losing its former strongholds in central Burma and re-establishing bases in the northeast in the late 1960s; the Communist leaders were soon forced into exile across the Chinese border.